-Councilor Williams asked whether having dwelling units on the 1st floor is beneficial for disability access.
-Mr. Goodell agreed it would be and felt we need more of that, especially in the downtown area.
-He noted many of Keene's older buildings don't currently have elevators, they have just stairwells.
-Hence, allowing first floor dwelling units within buildings that are not necessarily on Main Street but close to Main Street and the bike path with good sidewalks would actually be a good thing for handicapped individuals.
+521 Councilor Williams asked whether having dwelling units on the 1st floor is beneficial for

-Mr. Goodell then talked about his final proposed change to amend Section 19.2, non-conforming uses, to add language concerning lots split by zoning district boundaries.
-Mr. Goodell stated when a single lot falls into multiple zoning districts, there is a question as to whether you are allowed to do what you want to do on the lot.
-He referred to a lot on Wetmore and Winchester Streets, the Mint Car Wash lot.
-This lot is located in three different zoning districts.
-He referred to a single-family home also on Wetmore Street; the home is located in the Medium Density District, and the backyard is in the Industrial Zone.
-He referred to other lots in a similar situation.
+522 disability access.
+Mr. Goodell agreed it would be and felt we need more of that, especially in the

-He next referred to Washington Street, the old Fran's Garage site, which is located in two zoning districts.
-Mr. Goodell noted the building is in two different zoning districts (Commerce and Low Density), which he stated could be a problem if the building sells and they want to locate a new business.
+- 523 downtown area.
+He noted many of Keene's older buildings don't currently have elevators, they - have just stairwells.
+Hence, allowing first floor dwelling units within buildings that are not necessarily on Main Street but close to Main Street and the bike path with good sidewalks would actually be a good thing for handicapped individuals. - 526 actually be a good thing for handicapped in 527 - 528 Mr. Goodell then talked about his final proposed change to amend Section 19.2, non-conforming - 529 uses, to add language concerning lots split by zoning district boundaries.
+Mr. Goodell stated - 530 when a single lot falls into multiple zoning districts, there is a question as to whether you are allowed to do what you want to do on the lot.
+He referred to a lot on Wetmore and Winchester

-541 Mr. Goodell stated what he is proposing is when there are lots that are large enough to be 542 subdivided, the provisions of each Zoning District shall be separately applied to the portions of 543 the lot.
-In other words, if you have a giant lot that could be subdivided, you have each 544 subdivided portion of the lot in its distinct zoning district, then the zoning parameters of that 545 piece of the land have to stay.
-However, if the lot can't be subdivided because of dimensional 546 requirements, lack of frontage, lack of acreage, etc., then the portion of land in the lot that cannot 547 be subdivided should adopt the usable portion of the land's zoning designation.
+- 532 Streets, the Mint Car Wash lot.
+This lot is located in three different zoning districts. - 533 He referred to a single-family home also on Wetmore Street; the home is located in the Medium - 534 Density District, and the backyard is in the Industrial Zone.
+He referred to other lots in a similar - 535 situation.536 - 537 He next referred to Washington Street, the old Fran's Garage site, which is located in two zoning - districts.
+Mr. Goodell noted the building is in two different zoning districts (Commerce and Low - 539 Density), which he stated could be a problem if the building sells and they want to locate a new - 540 business. - 541 Mr. Goodell stated what he is proposing is when there are lots that are large enough to be - subdivided, the provisions of each Zoning District shall be separately applied to the portions of - 543 the lot.
+In other words, if you have a giant lot that could be subdivided, you have each - 544 subdivided portion of the lot in its distinct zoning district, then the zoning parameters of that - 545 piece of the land have to stay.
+However, if the lot can't be subdivided because of dimensional - 546 requirements, lack of frontage, lack of acreage, etc., then the portion of land in the lot that cannot - 547 be subdivided should adopt the usable portion of the land's zoning designation. - 548 that handle this issue differently.
+Mr. Goodell referred to how another community handles this to have the non-subdividable portion of the lot assume the Zoning of the parent portion of the lot.

-- Mr. Goodell pointed out that City Staff noted in their Staff report, there are several communities that handle this issue differently.
-Mr. Goodell referred to how another community handles this issue.
-It would be an option of the landowner; specifically, the landowner wouldn't be required to have the non-subdividable portion of the lot assume the Zoning of the parent portion of the lot.
-However, if they wanted to have the lot adopted for whatever project they want to put in place, they could do that.
-Mr. Goodell stated City Staff have indicated this issue has come up in the past - on several occasions.
-He stated this issue does come up and cause problems for developers or people who want to do something with their land.
-This concluded Mr. Goodell's presentation.
+549 Mr. Goodell pointed out that City Staff noted in their Staff report, there are several communities they could do that.
+Mr. Goodell stated City Staff have indicated this issue has come up in the past on several occasions.
+He stated this issue does come up and cause problems for developers or